Michael Lynk: Work as United Nations Special Rapporteur

 The report recommended that "the Government of Israel fully comply with its obligations under international law and completely dismantle its civilian settlements in the occupied Palestinian territory", called "upon all United Nations Member States to implement the injunction of the Security Council in resolution 465 (1980) not to provide Israel with any assistance to be used specifically in connexion with settlements in the occupied territories" and said that "the Israeli settlements are the engine of this forever occupation, and amount to a war crime.
 An occupying power that initiates and expands civilian settlements in defiance of international law and the Rome Statute cannot be serious about peace.
 Equally, an international community that does not impose accountability measures on a defiant occupying power contrary to international law cannot be serious about its own laws".
 Same month Lynk told the U.N.
 Human Rights Council that "I conclude that the Israeli settlements do amount to a war crime,” and calling on countries to inflict a cost on Israel for its illegal occupation.
 In response, Israel's mission to the UN in Geneva accused the UNHRC of anti-Israel bias.

 In March 2022, Lynk submitted a UN Human Rights Council report accusing Israel of apartheid.
 According to the report, "the Special Rapporteur has concluded that the political system of entrenched rule in the occupied Palestinian territory which endows one racial-national-ethnic group with substantial rights, benefits and privileges while intentionally subjecting another group to live behind walls, checkpoints and under a permanent military rule “sans droits, sans égalité, sans dignité et sans liberté” satisfies the prevailing evidentiary standard for the existence of apartheid (...)
 It does not have some of the same features as practiced in southern Africa; in particular, much of what has been called ‘petit apartheid’ is not present.
-On the other hand, there are pitiless features of Israel’s ‘apartness’ rule in the occupied Palestinian territory that were not practiced in southern Africa, such as segregated highways, high walls and extensive checkpoints, a barricaded population, missile strikes and tank shelling of a civilian population, and the abandonment of the Palestinians’ social welfare to the international community".
+On the other hand, there are pitiless features of Israel's ‘apartness’ rule in the occupied Palestinian territory that were not practiced in southern Africa, such as segregated highways, high walls and extensive checkpoints, a barricaded population, missile strikes and tank shelling of a civilian population, and the abandonment of the Palestinians’ social welfare to the international community".

 He has frequently called for economic sanctions against Israel to compel the country to end its “illegal occupation” of the West Bank.
 In his October 2019 report to the General Assembly, Lynk recommended that the international community "take all measures, including countermeasures and sanctions, necessary to ensure the respect by Israel, and all other relevant parties, of their obligations under international law to end the occupation".

-CAMERA has accused Lynk of support for terrorism against Israel.